Mediatek-Cloud/mcs-resources/content/en/tutorial/implementing_using_mt7681_development_board.md

 ![](../images/LinkIt_Connect/img_linkitconnect7681_19.png)

 d.
-You should be able to find the device ID and device key of the test device you've just created.
+You should be able to find the deviceId and deviceKey of the test device you've just created.

 ![](../images/LinkIt_Connect/img_linkitconnect7681_20.png)

 e.
-Now you need to manually flash the ID and key into MT7681.
+Now you need to manually flash the deviceId and deviceKey into MT7681.
 Open a terminal that is connected to the development board and enter the following command:

 ```
 AT#FLASH -s0x180e9 -c[deviceId]